-The main lodge, built in 2015, features 3 bedrooms and 3 bathrooms (comfortably sleeps up to 8), a chef’s kitchen with stainless appliances and granite countertops, dining room, and a huge great room with fireplace, bar, and vaulted ceilings and windows overlooking the property and surrounding mountains.
-The lodge is positioned high upon a hill with stunning views of the ranch and surrounding peaks.
+The main lodge, built in 2015, features 3 bedrooms and 3 bathrooms (comfortably sleeps up to 8), a chef’s kitchen with stainless appliances and granite countertops, a dining room, and a huge great room with a fireplace, bar, and vaulted ceilings and windows overlooking the property and surrounding mountains.
+The lodge is positioned high up on a hill with stunning views of the ranch and surrounding peaks.
 It is tastefully appointed in rustic elegant style with natural wood material and finishes.
-There is a lower level walkout garage/storage area, and the home is equipped with state-of-the-art security system with cameras; high-speed satellite internet, tv, and wifi; high fuel capacity backup generator, water filtration and sprinkler system.
+There is a lower level walkout garage/storage area, and the home is equipped with a state-of-the-art security system with cameras; high-speed satellite internet, tv, and wifi; high fuel capacity backup generator, water filtration, and sprinkler system.

-- Manager’s Home – The manager’s home, located at the ranch headquarters, is a 2013 3-bedroom, 2-bathroom triple-wide modular with attached trex deck.
+- Manager’s Home – The manager’s home, located at the ranch headquarters, is a 2013 3-bedroom, 2-bathroom triple-wide modular with an attached Trex deck.

 - Guest Cabin – The guest cabin features two bedrooms, including a bunk room which can sleep 8, two bathrooms, a full kitchen, laundry room, breakfast room, and den.

-- Working Facilities – At the ranch, there is a 70×120 insulated, heated, monolithic cement floored shop with walk-in cooler and two 12×14 electric overhead doors.
-Also at the headquarters are the cattle handling facilities, including working pens and a new (2015) 27×60 calving shed.
+- Working Facilities – At the ranch, there is a 70×120 insulated, heated, monolithic cement floored shop with a walk-in cooler and two 12×14 electric overhead doors.
+Also at the headquarters are the cattle handling facilities, including working pens and a newer (2015) 27×60 calving shed.

 - Fencing – Moonshine Ranch is entirely perimeter and pasture fenced with new 5 strand barbed wire/t post fencing.
 The fences are in excellent condition.